apache/spark/docs/structured-streaming-kafka-integration.md

   <td>Rate limit on maximum number of offsets processed per trigger interval.
 The specified total number of offsets will be proportionally split across topicPartitions of different volume.</td>
 </tr>
 </table>

+If you would like to disable the caching for Kafka consumers, you can set `spark.streaming.kafka.consumer.cache.enabled` to `false`.
+Disabling the cache may be needed to workaround the problem described in SPARK-19185.
+This property may be removed in later versions of Spark, once SPARK-19185 is resolved.

 ## Writing Data to Kafka